 There are so many unique resin colors out there that you might want them to be the attention grabber.
 By the way, You can always use a metal powder for resin to give a metallic look to your resin jewelry charms if you want.

 Which resin should you use in jewelry molds?

 This is pretty important.
-If you want a resin that will cure hard, durable, and won’t bend, then you need to use one designed for that purpose.
+If you want a resin that will cure hard, durable, and won’t soften when you wear your jewelry, then you need to use one designed for that purpose.
 These resins are known as casting resins.
 These epoxy resin formulas are specially designed to cure hard and bubble-free when poured into molds.

 When I’m casting resin into jewelry molds, I use the Resin Obsession super clear resin.

 I love that this resin cures so hard and clear.
 It cures in 8 to 12 hours but might take longer if used in thin layers like a ring mold with a narrow band.
 Don’t worry though.
 An extra day or two is all it takes to make sure that resin ring doesn’t soften when you wear it.

 How do you use resin in jewelry molds?

 That’s an entire topic in itself!
 Here’s a ‘10,000-foot view’ of how you use resin with jewelry molds.

 1. Prepare your mold with a light mist of resin mold release and allow it to dry for 30 minutes or longer.